This article was originally published on August 24, 2018 and updated on December 8, 2019.

 - There’s no need to look straight into the camera – this might even feel a little intimidating for some folks who prefer to not feel as if they are being looked straight at.
 Keeping your eyes in the screen rather than moving your attention off screen is respectful, but as an online community we’ve become accustomed to our fellow community-members directing their gaze toward their own screen rather than to their camera.

-Holding the group in loving, connected presence:
+Holding the group in compassion:

 - Bringing a lot of patience to technology glitches and slow internet speeds;